Tekovadawuld/tower.github.io/README.md

 <br>
 *Prince Tehkovadawuld's Tower* is a text-based interactive fiction game created by Anna Sanchez.
-This game was created with [twine](https://twinery.org/), "an open-source tool for telling interactive, nonlinear stories."
+This game was created with <a href="https://twinery.org/" target="_blank">twine</a>, "an open-source tool for telling interactive, nonlinear stories."

 Original background illustrations by Anna Sanchez Original food illustrations by Ella Perry.